JingqiChang/The-World-s-GDP-Analysis/README.md

 ![image](https://github.com/JingqiChang/The-Worlds-CO2-Emission-Analysis/blob/main/Tableau-Dashboard/CO2%20Emission%20Per%20Capita%20in%20the%20World%20Map.png)

 TO consider the relationship between CO2 Emission and GDP, I divided the coountries with high income countries, middle income countries and low income countries.
-I finded that the countries who had higher CO2 emissions was more likely to be a high imcome country.
+Found that the countries who had higher CO2 emissions was more likely to be a high imcome country.
 (Blue cricle is high income country, yellow circle is middle income country and red circle is low income country)

 ![image](https://github.com/JingqiChang/The-Worlds-CO2-Emission-Analysis/blob/main/Tableau-Dashboard/CO2%20Emission%20%26%20Income%20Divided.png)